Find a Part Now

 Second generation (2010)

-Launched at the 2009 North American International Auto Show in Detroit, Michigan, the second-generation Buick LaCrosse was redesigned from the ground-up and moved the nameplate upmarket, becoming Buick's flagship sedan.
+Launched at the 2009 North American International Auto Show in Detroit, Michigan, the second-generation Buick LaCrosse was completely redesigned, becoming Buick's flagship sedan.

-On each side, the exterior would ultimately carry faux vents and a falling swage line, marketed respectively as ventiports and sweepspears — and making vestigial reference to styling hallmarks Buick had incorporated in various forms since introducing them in 1949.
-The interior highlighted rounded and curved elements.
-According to The New York Times, the new LaCrosse combined design elements from classic Americans cars of the 1930s and 1950s with traditional Chinese aesthetic elements:
+The exterior used faux vents and a falling swage line, marketed respectively as VentiPorts and Sweepspears—and making reference to styling elements Buick had incorporated in various forms since introducing them in 1949.

-The second-generation LaCrosse employed a long-wheelbase (LWB) variant of the Epsilon II platform, shared with the Opel Insignia, 2010 Saab 9-5 and the Cadillac XTS.
+The second-generation used a long-wheelbase (LWB) variant of the Epsilon II platform, shared with the Opel Insignia, 2010–2012 Saab 9-5, and the Cadillac XTS.
 The design was based on 2008 Buick Invicta concept, and replaces both the Chinese and North American models.
 The final design work was carried out at the GM design center in Warren, Michigan.

 Engines